Title XIX Non-Emergency Medical Transportation

 - Transportation must be to the closest medical facility or medical provider capable of providing the necessary services, unless the recipient has a written referral or a written authorization from the recipient's medical provider.

 - The service must be a Medicaid covered service provided by a medical provider who is enrolled in the medical assistance program.

 - Trips prior to your eligibility date cannot be reimbursed.

-- Trips to medical specialty providers other than your primary care provider (PCP) require a referral card.
+- Trips to medical specialty providers other than your primary care provider (PCP) or Health Home Provider (HHP) require a referral card.

 - A Title XIX Medical Transportation Reimbursement Form must be completed and submitted for each medical trip.
 This form, along with any necessary documentation, may be turned in at your local Department of Social Services’ office, mailed directly to: Department of Social Services, Office of Finance/EBT, 700 Governors Drive, Pierre, SD, 57501, or faxed to (605) 773-8461.